codeforamerica/promptly-deploy-scripts/README.md

 cd ~/promptly-deploy-scripts
 bash test_web_server_with_sqlite_database.sh
 ```

+(This script should take about 3-6 minutes to run.)

 You should now be able to visit the IP of the server in a browser and view the Promptly deploy, e.g. http://10.0.0.2/